 A keyword setting that allows your ad to show only when someone’s search includes the exact phrase of your keyword, or close variations of the exact phrase of your keyword, with additional words before or after.

-The reason for adding a phrase match keyword to an ad group is to get more focused traffic compared to modified broad match, but still show your ad for search queries that are similar to the phrase you provide.
+The reason for adding a phrase match keyword to an ad group is to get more focused traffic compared to a modified broad match, but still, show your ad for search queries that are similar to the phrase you provide.

 Phrase match requires all of the words in your keyword to be there in that precise order.
 So if a user adds words before or after the phrase you specify, your ad will show up.